leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/STRUCTURE/EXPLICIT/3brooksmsmf_middle_as_a_site_of_meaning_framework_brooks.md

   - **Characteristics**:
     - **Central**: The middle is the primary site of meaning, where the story’s complexity is most evident.
     - **Crucial**: The middle holds the key to the narrative’s ultimate impact.
-  - **Examples**: In _Crime and Punishment_, the middle intensifies Raskolnikov’s inner turmoil, exploring themes of guilt, morality, and redemption with deep psychological insight.

 ### 4. **Theoretical Significance in Narratology**